(See also Overview of Bacterial Skin Infections.)

 Differentiating Staphylococcal Scalded Skin Syndrome (SSSS) and Toxic Epidermal Necrolysis (TEN)

 With prompt diagnosis and therapy, death rarely occurs; the stratum corneum is quickly replaced, and healing usually occurs within 5 to 7 days after start of treatment.

-If disease is widespread and lesions are weeping, the skin should be treated as for burns (see Burns : Treatment).
+If disease is widespread and lesions are weeping, the skin should be treated as for burns.
 Hydrolyzed polymer gel dressings may be very useful, and the number of dressing changes should be minimized.

-Steps to detect carriers and prevent or treat nursery epidemics are discussed elsewhere (see Neonatal Hospital-Acquired Infection : Prevention).
+Steps to detect carriers and prevent or treat nursery epidemics are discussed elsewhere (see prevention of neonatal hospital-acquired infection).

-Generalized desquamation and systemic illness most often is toxic epidermal necrolysis in older patients and SSSS in infants and young children (and occasionally in immunocompromised adults).
+Generalized desquamation and systemic illness are most often toxic epidermal necrolysis in older patients and staphylococcal scalded skin syndrome (SSSS) in infants and young children (and occasionally in immunocompromised adults).

 Do a biopsy and culture the conjunctiva, nasopharynx, blood, urine, and areas of possible primary infection, such as the umbilicus and suspect skin lesions.

 Treat patients with antistaphylococcal antibiotics and, if disease is widespread, in a burn unit if possible.